themattspiral/fast-prng-wasm/README.md

 ## Contributing

 This is an open source project, and contributions are welcome!
-  - Open an Issue to report a bug or request a feature
+  - **Bugs:** Open an Issue to report a bug or request a feature
+  - **Features:** For now, please first open an Issue to discuss any desired / planned contributions
   - Full contribution guidelines coming soon
-  - For now, please also open an Issue to discuss planned contributions first
   - See scripts in `package.json` for available build commands

 ---

 ## License